 State is the simplest type of question and must not be over thought.
 It simply requires you to identify some knowledge

-Question: two characteristics of nivation in periglacial environements.
+Question: two characteristics of nivation in periglacial environments.
 (2)

-Response: Nivation is the rosion of ground to the side and underneath snow patch.
-One charactteristics is the presence of meltwater, which cause freeze thaw weathering.
+Response: Nivation is the erosion of ground to the side and underneath snow patch.
+One characteristics is the presence of meltwater, which cause freeze thaw weathering.
 A second characteristic is the movement of eroded material downslope via meltwater streams and solifluction

 This question will normally feature in reference to a resource such as a map, graph or infographic.
 Again it requires the skill to read a graphic and pick out a correct answer.